sumhungyee/telegram_ai_gptq/README.md

 Navigate to the `prompt_contexts` folder. `Assistant` is already provided, and users may use the text file as an example to create a context.
 The name of the text file `assistant.txt` serves as the character name, while the text within the text file serves as the context for prompts.
 To be more specific, naming the text file as `cat.txt` is sufficient in changing the character's identity to a cat.

 ### Switching characters
 After adding a text file to the `prompt_contexts` folder, simply go to telegram and use the `/set_character` command.
 Users may switch back and forth between characters.
+Messages that are generating or still in-queue will not be affected.

 ## For Developers
 ### Changing models (LLMs)